 (2) The PRI assists the scholars in making appointments with Japanese government officials, academics, and researchers at private research institutes or private firms.

 (3) The PRI provides the opportunity to attend its study groups and seminars.

 A visiting scholar must:

-(1) submit a research paper as the outcome, and
+(1) submit a research paper for the program output, and

 (2) hold a workshop based on the research paper at the end of the term at the PRI.

 |6.
 Expenses and Allowance|

 The PRI will cover the following expenses and allowance in principle:

 (1) Travel expenses (nonresident only, economy class round trip)

 (2) Honorarium for a research paper , and